eldanb/parzing/README.md

 const expression = pb.choice(addition, subtraction);
 ```

 Note the comment "Ooops!" above.
-The recursive nature of the parser creates a circular declaration in Typescript, which is disallowed.
+The recursive nature of the parser creates a circular declaration, which is disallowed in Typescript.

-The `ParserBuilder.ref` method allows coping with this situation by receiving a parameterless function returning a parser, and creating a parser that lazily resolves to the function's return value.
+The `ParserBuilder.ref` method allows solving  this problem by receiving a parameterless function returning a parser, and creating a parser that lazily resolves to the function's return value.
 Using this mechanism, our recursive parser becomes possible by modifying the code above as follows: